ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/python-programming-abstraction.md

   - Writes correct Python programs consisting of between one and five hundred lines of source code that correctly solve problems using the aforementioned data structures.
+  - Uses the features of the Python programming language to create classes and instances of these classes that solve problems using the principles of object-oriented programming.